-The Group has entered into contractual service arrangement with local government authorities for its participation in the construction, operation and management of an expressway in the PRC.
+The Group has entered into contractual service arrangement with local government authorities for its participation in the construction, operation and management of an expressway in the People Republic of China (the "PRC").
 The Group carries out the construction of an expressway for the granting authorities and receives in exchange for the right to operate the expressway concerned and the entitlement to toll fees collected from users of the concession infrastructure.